 How Do I Know if My Hand is Fractured?

 A hand fracture means that you’ve broken one or more of the bones in your hand.
-This is far easier to do than you might imagine as there are 27 bones in this complex architecture in the body.
+This is far easier to do than you might imagine, as there are 27 bones in this complex architecture in the body.

 What you may not realize is that bone is living tissue.
-Your bones, like your skin, just need the right conditions to heal itself.
+Your bones, like your skin, just need the right conditions to heal themselves.
 The good news is that in healthy humans, our bones are resilient and strong.

 What Are the Types of Hand Fractures?